Creamy Garlic Shrimp

 Prep the shrimp

-Pat the shrimp bone dry with paper towels so they sear, not steam.
+Pat the shrimp dry with paper towels so they sear instead of steam in the pan.

 -